 The proposed development meets several of ARC's RDP Policies.
 The development proposes a mix of uses that will allow individuals to live, work, and shop within close proximity to one another.
-The proposed development is offering a variety of housing choices for individuals and families of diverse incomes and age groups.

 It is noted on the site plan that the residential portion of the proposed development will be gated.
 ARC recommends that no portion of the development be gated to encourage pedestrian and bicycle connectivity between the uses.